ROS2 is finally here! This course is intended not only for new ROS users, but also ROS1 users that want to start with ROS2.

 Ready-made ROS2 learning schedule.
-All you need is Learn & Practice.
+All you need is to Learn & Practice.

 The goal of ROS2 is to bring ROS to a whole new level.
-Maintaining all the awesome features that ROS already provides, and adding many new functionalities that will make sure that ROS2 can fulfill all the new challenges that robotics will bring in the years to come.
+Maintaining all the awesome features that ROS already provides, ROS2 adds many new functionalities that will ensure that it can fulfill all the new challenges that robotics will bring in the years to come.

 So, the goal of this Course will be to introduce you to the basic concepts that you need to know in order to start working with ROS2.
 During the Course, we will try to skip all the unnecessary noise, and focus on the main things you need to know in order to learn to use ROS2.
 And, particularly, we will focus on practice.
 So... what do you say?
 Are you in?